-The tradition of bagpipes played at fire department and police department funerals in the United States goes back over one hundred fifty years.
+The tradition of bagpipes played at fire department and police department funerals in the United States goes back more than one hundred fifty years.

 February of 1982 witnessed the tragic deaths of three Chicago Police Officers.
 Police officers from the Emerald Society of Illinois, with the assistance of then Mayor of Chicago, Jane Byrne, arranged for the presence of the Pipes and Drums of the Emerald Society, City of New York Police Department to conduct their “Inspectors Funeral” in Chicago.
 This impressive and fitting tribute to these “fallen men in blue” was the impetus for the formation of the band.